 Kundalini Yoga Classes

-Discounted multi-class vouchers are available for residents and those staying one month or more.
+Discounted multi-class vouchers are available for residents and those staying three months or more.

 * mats, cushions, bolsters and straps are all provided

 Everyone is Welcome